US Secret Service director resigns over Trump rally shooting

 What pushed Joe Biden to drop out?

-Cheatle has been under pressure from US lawmakers to resign as questions continue to swirl around security protocols at Trump’s July 13 rally in Pennsylvania, where the former president and Republican presidential nominee was shot in the ear.
+She had been under pressure from US lawmakers to resign as questions continue to swirl around security protocols at Trump’s July 13 rally in Pennsylvania, where the former president and Republican presidential nominee was shot in the ear.

 “I take full responsibility for the security lapse,” Cheatle said in the email to staff.
 “In light of recent events, it is with a heavy heart that I have made the difficult decision to step down as your director.”

+“The independent review to get to the bottom of what happened on July 13 continues, and I look forward to assessing its conclusions.
+We all know what happened that day can never happen again,” Biden said in a statement.

+US Homeland Security Secretary Alejandro Mayorkas also said later in the day that he had appointed Ronald L Rowe, the Secret Service’s deputy director, to serve as acting director following’s Cheatle’s resignation.

-The Secret Service chief had faced angry questions during a US congressional committee hearing on Monday over the agency’s security plan at the Trump rally.
+Cheatle had faced angry questions during a US congressional committee hearing on Monday over the agency’s security plan at the Trump rally.

+The ex-president was shot in the ear by a gunman that witnesses say had taken up a position on a rooftop with a direct line of sight of the rally stage, heaping pressure on the Secret Service to explain what measures were put in place before the event.

-“The assassination attempt on former President Donald Trump on July 13 is the most significant operational failure at the Secret Service in decades,” Cheatle told lawmakers.
+“The assassination attempt on former President Donald Trump on July 13 is the most significant operational failure at the Secret Service in decades,” Cheatle told lawmakers during the House Oversight and Accountability Committee hearing.

 “There clearly was a mistake and we will make every effort to make sure that this never happens again,” she said.

-Trump was shot in the ear by a gunman that witnesses say had taken up a position on a rooftop with a direct line of sight of the rally stage, raising questions about what security measures were put in place before the event.

-US President Joe Biden has ordered an independent review of security protocols at the rally, where one attendee was killed and two others were seriously injured.
+Biden has ordered an independent review of security protocols at the rally, where one attendee was killed and two others were seriously injured.

-But lawmakers had been pushing for more immediate answers from Cheatle and other US law enforcement agency chiefs, including Homeland Security Secretary Alejandro Mayorkas and FBI Director Christopher Wray.
+But lawmakers had been pushing for more immediate answers from Cheatle and other US law enforcement leaders, including Mayorkas in the Department of Homeland Security and FBI Director Christopher Wray.

 Republican House Speaker Mike Johnson told reporters on Tuesday morning that Cheatle’s resignation was “overdue”.